 You can choose from below mentioned methods and follow the steps to create your own nested folders.
 This is a bit frustrating, confusing and time taking process as you need to tap again and again on the parent folder and despite that no surety of success.
 However, if you want to keep your iPhone home screen in perfect order, you have to continue with the process.

-How to Create Nested Folders in iOS 9 on iPhone and iPad
+How to Create Nested Folders on iPhone and iPad

 Step #1.
 Tap and hold app or folder until its start wiggling.